-As a young driver, you can expect to pay more for your car insurance than an older, more experienced driver.
-But this doesn’t mean that you have to fork out to pay for sky high premiums.
+Young drivers often expect to pay much more for their car insurance than older, more experienced drivers.
+But you shouldn't feel that you have to settle for sky high premiums!

 Named Driver Insurance

-One great way to get cheaper premiums is to either become a named driver on someone else’s (like a parent) policy, or to add an older, more experienced driver (again, like a parent) to yours.
+One great way to get cheap car insurance premiums is to either become a named driver on someone else’s (like a parent) policy, or to add an older, more experienced driver (again, like a parent) to yours.
 This has the added benefit of splitting the cost and reducing the cost of the premiums for each driver.

 You can legally become a named driver on an insurance policy if you are sharing a car and use it less than the ‘main driver’.